Overview & Intro

 Liquidity pools: Each perpetual market (Crypto.1, Trump.1, Community.1, etc.) has its own pool backed by crypto assets.
 LPs deposit into these pools and receive one of two token types:

-• sFLP (Staked FLP): Fees are paid out in USDC every hour.
-Non-tradable but gives LPs direct stablecoin income.
+- sFLP (Staked FLP): Fees are paid out in USDC every hour.
+Non-tradable but gives LPs direct USDC income.

 Both token types earn from the same fee sources: position open/close fees, margin fees from leveraged positions, swap fees, and liquidation bonuses.

 Fee distribution: Trading fees are split between LPs and the protocol.
 The LP share varies by pool (70-90%), with the remainder going to the protocol treasury.
-Half of protocol revenue is distributed to FAF stakers in USDC; the other half funds protocol development.
+Currently, half of protocol revenue is distributed to FAF stakers in USDC; the other half funds protocol development.

 FAF staking: Staking the FAF token unlocks a share of protocol revenue (paid in USDC), trading fee discounts, higher referral rebates, and boosted LP yields.
 Governance follows a futarchy model (FAFtarchy) where prediction markets guide protocol decisions rather than traditional token-weighted voting.